Groups

 Use groups when you want to:

-- Surface members in a public or internal community directory
+- Surface members in the community directory

 - Let members browse and filter each other by profile fields